gjat/temp-controller/README.md

 - Regulates the 5v to 3.3v using an LD1117 3.3v regulator.
 The double regulator arrangement was because I wanted 12 volts for the relay, but didn't want to drop 12 - 3.3v = 8.7 volts over the LD1117, thinking it might get warm.
 - Relay is between the 12v supply and the drain of the mosfet.
 Mosfet's source is tied to ground.
 - One day, I might add a second output to control "cooling" via the old fridge itself.
 But for now, it's just heating.

+I have noticed some "resets" due to the sensor board moving around.
+I'm looking into adding some small resistors between the ESP8266 and the cable to the temperature sensor to avoid shorts, etc.

 ## References
 https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/server-examples.html